 Agriculture is one of the largest sources of income in the country and also serves the most critical aspects of providing food.
 There was a time when lands were naturally fertile, and farmers were able to grow as per their choice.
-However, the soil fertility of agricultural lands and crop growth gets affected after years of farming.
-Most of the time, the richness and nutrition of the soil decreases by planting the same kind of crop.
-The issues faced by farmers are unlimited, but pity is that they are not enlightened correctly to rectify the problems.
+However, the soil fertility of agricultural lands and crop growth get affected after years of farming.
+Most of the time, the richness and nutrition of the soil decrease by planting the same kind of crop.
+The issues faced by farmers are unlimited, but the pity is that they are not enlightened correctly to rectify the problems.
 Therefore it becomes necessary that we combine agriculture with technology.
 Here comes the concept of a smart agriculture system using IoT.
 It not only helps the farmers to increase their soil goodness but also contributes to sustainable agriculture.

 Smart agriculture system is the concept where agriculture activities become advanced with the Integration of IoT and cloud technologies.
 Smart IoT farming includes different management ways to manage soil fertility and leverage crop growth.
 Typically smart agriculture sensors solve the issue related to soil fertility, crop growth, using the right amount of fertilizer, water, pesticides, suggesting correct crops based on humidity, minerals, weather, etc. The information can be gathered by simple soil or weather monitors, but the complex situations need smart solutions.

 What are the technologies that can be included in smart AGRICULTURE?

 Farming this century is not only smart but also efficient as compared to the past era.
-Now farmers are much more knowledgeable and use sensor for agricultural business to understand the needs of their soil.
+Now farmers are much more knowledgeable and use sensors for agricultural business to understand the needs of their soil.
 Some of the smart farming techniques and technology includes:

 SOIL quality SENSORS